 Dr. Aaron Miyai can correct your bite and smile misalignments with oral appliances.
-If you have any questions about orthodontic appliances in Kihei, Lahaina, and Lihue, Hawaii, and to make your appointment with our orthodontist, please call Hawaii Smile Designs at (808) 874-9229.
+If you have any questions about orthodontic appliances in Kihei, Lahaina, Lihue, and Hilo, Hawaii, and to make your appointment with our orthodontist, please call Hawaii Smile Designs at (808) 874-9229.

 A rapid palatal expander (rpe) is an upper appliance that places pressure on the upper jaw by turning a mid-line screw.
 The pressure separates the midpalatal suture thus making the maxilla whiter, which can correct crossbites and create space.
 RPE’s are used often to correct postier crossbites.